floristream/floristream.github.io/README.md

 For example:

 ```
-FFF,id1,White color
+FFF,XXXXXXXXXXXXXXXXXXXX,White color
-800000,id2,Maroon color
+800000,XXXXXXXXXXXXXXXXXXXX,Maroon color
 ```

 ### Google Drive File ID

 If you store the image files for the gallery on Google Drive, it's necessary to make these files viewable by any user.
-You can grant public access to each specific file or to the whole directory where all the images are stored.
+You can grant public access to each specific file or to the directory where all the images are stored.
 Just open the **Share** dialog and select **Anyone with the link** under **General Access**.
 The *role* should be set to **Viewer** to prevent modifications.